danialgoodwin/dev/language-design/README.md

 - Garbage collected (allow for hints?)
 - Configurable at compiler level?
 Fast vs Memory. isEncrypt.
 - Simple vast multi-thread/coroutines to split processing between computers
+- Easy to lazy-load, deep copy,
+- The language should be able to grow
+- Primitives should include: max, min, interval (a..b), list, map/dict, set
+- Programming language that is a pattern for creating other languages ('Growing a Language by Guy Steele', https://youtu.be/lw6TaiXzHAE?t=2534)

 Ideas:
-- Hardware and programming language designed together
+- Hardware and programming language designed togetherhttps://www.youtube.com/watch?v=_ahvzDzKdB0